-"CATCH" stands for Carrageenan-gel Against Transmission of Cervical HPV (human papillomavirus) infection.
-HPV is a very big burden on women's health.
+Are you interested in advancing research in women's health?
+Human papillomavirus (HPV) is a very big burden on women's health.
 It is known to cause cervical cancer, which is the second most common cancer worldwide among women.
 Laboratory studies have already demonstrated that Carrageenan is a potent inhibitor of HPV.
+"CATCH" stands for Carrageenan-gel Against Transmission of Cervical HPV infection.
 The goal of the CATCH Study is to evaluate the effectiveness of Carrageenan in reducing genital HPV infection in a population of young women, i.e., clearance and prevention of HPV.
 Results from CATCH will benefit STI prevention efforts in Canada and around the world.

-If you are a heterosexually active women 18 years of age or older, you may be eligible.
+If you are a heterosexually active woman 18 years of age or older, you may be eligible.
 Click here to learn about how to join.
+Or click here to fill out our short survey to determine if you are eligible!

 If you are interested in learning about our other studies, click here.